Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 I know what you're thinking:

-But, what if my business doesn't have a blind employee or blind customers using our toilets?
+But, what if my business doesn't have a blind employee or blind customers using our offices?

 According to a recent report from the International Agency for the Prevention of Blindness's Vision Atlas, Western Europe has 32.4 million blind people, and by 2050 the numbers are expected to rise to a whopping 49.7 million.

-That's a lot of blind people who would feel delighted to use your accessible toilets.
+That's a lot of blind people who would feel delighted to use your accessible offices.

 For the record, here's a table showing the growing numbers of people with blindness in Western Europe, North America, South East Asia, North Africa, and the Middle East from 2020 to 2050.